 The electronic transcriptions of this web bible interface do an exquisite job of representing this anarchic scribal participation on the parchment page in an electronic translation, yet where does a user expand or enhance or contribute to the tradition of this manuscript in the web interface?
-The digital images provided in this interface offer close examination of both the materiality and the textuality of the pages of this codex, yet how does a user of this web interface leave a mark on the page?
+The digital images provided in this interface offer close examination of both the materiality and the textuality of the pages of this codex, yet how does a user of this web interface leave a mark on the page that stays with the page as other users interface with it?
 Perhaps this is why many, including David Parker, one of the principle scholars involved in the Codex Sinaiticus Project, continue to use the language of real and virtual when discussing the difference between the parchment codex and the web interface that constitute Codex Sinaiticus.
 I prefer not to deal in the binary of real and virtual, because both of these interfaces have a materiality.
 Users can participate in both if they have the means, even if one interface is easier to access than the other.

 The decision not to allow web users to leave their mark in this bible was an intentional choice, not a technological necessary.
 Peter Robinson articulates this archic tendency well when he says, “Indeed, the data on the site is frozen: it can be used only on the site; it can be used only in the ways the site allows, using the tools the site’s makers thought to make available.”
 Robinson, a scholar deeply invested and involved in this particular interface design and construction, offers an alternative model for the making of a scholarly edition like that which we have in the Codex Sinaiticus web interface.
 His vision for an alternative model involves open access to data, distributed community involvement, and a potential proliferation of interfaces, which can easily be mapped onto the affordances of high surface area, collaboration, and anarchy, respectively.

 The Codex Sinaiticus Project as a web bible interface affords high surface area but lacks in the areas of collaboration and anarchy.
 Robinson’s suggestions of more community involvement and more open data access would radically challenge the tendency of scholarly editions toward closure and would open a potential engagement across disciplinary boundaries.
 Yet, at present, the energy or the money to maintain or expand the existing Codex Sinaiticus interface is not there.
-The interface was released in 2009 and the technologies have largely remained stagnant since, reinforcing Robinson’s suggestion that the the interface is dying and taking the data with it.
+The interface was released in 2009 and the design has largely remained stagnant since, reinforcing Robinson’s suggestion that the the interface is dying and taking the data with it.
 The design of the interface pushes bible users ever so slightly beyond the book, with the layers of linkable data related to the images of the page and the potential dynamics of these data.
 Despite the sophisticated internet technologies used to facilitate a “beyond the book” user experience, the codex becomes almost more codified in this particular web interface because of the user’s inability to mark the page at all.
 It will take the work of a new generation of users to imagine the affordances still dormant in this interface with experiments toward user annotation, community sourced translations, and data in an open standard that will all encourage further interfaces that can emerge from this one.